dbaston/gdal/doc/source/drivers/vector/dxf.rst

    Three configuration options are available to control the behavior of INSERT entities:

+   -  .. config:: DXF_MERGE_BLOCK_GEOMETRIES
+         :choices: TRUE, FALSE

-   -  :decl_configoption:`DXF_MERGE_BLOCK_GEOMETRIES`: To avoid merging blocks into a compound geometry the DXF_MERGE_BLOCK_GEOMETRIES config option may be set to FALSE.
+         To avoid merging blocks into a
+         compound geometry the DXF_MERGE_BLOCK_GEOMETRIES config option may be set to FALSE.
 Use this option if you need to preserve the styling (such as colors) of individual linework entities within the block.

+   -  .. config:: DXF_INLINE_BLOCKS

-   -  :decl_configoption:`DXF_INLINE_BLOCKS`: See below.
+          See below.

+   -  .. config:: DXF_FEATURE_LIMIT_PER_BLOCK
+         :since: 2.3.0
+         :default: 10000

-   -  (GDAL >= 2.3.0) :decl_configoption:`DXF_FEATURE_LIMIT_PER_BLOCK`: Maximum number of
+         Maximum number of
          features inserted from a single block.
 Set to -1 for no limit.
-      Defaults to 10000.

 -  ATTDEF, ATTRIB: